Pi4J/pi4j.github.io/content/examples/jbang/pixelblaze_output_expander_image.md

 ...
 ```

-With the following code, RED is send to each LED, one by one, from position 0 to the final LED.
+With the following code, RED is sent to each LED, one by one, from position 0 to the final LED.

 ```java
 // Check the position of the LEDs, to identify how the LED strip is wired System.out.println("One by one RED");
 for (i = 0; i < NUMBER_OF_LEDS; i++) {